HeyRintu/HeyRintu/README.md

 # ***Hi , I'm Tapan*** 👋

-### I'm Rintu Mondal a Full Stack Web Developer and AI engineer.
+### I'm Tapan Mondal a Full Stack Web Developer and AI engineer.
 I Spend most of time coding outstanding projects or listen to music.

 - 👨‍💻 All of my projects are available at  [***heyrintu.me***](https://www.findcoder.io/u/heyrintu)